Frances Bean Cobain biography

 Frances Bean Cobain was born on August 18, 1992, in Los Angeles, California to musicians Kurt Cobain and Courtney Love.
 Her parents’ rumored drug use threw her immediately into the spotlight.
 In 1994, her father committed suicide and her mom was arrested for drug use in 2003.
 Frances has modeled and performed, but her family life remains rocky.
 In 2009, she placed a restraining order against her mother.

-Celebrity, model, singer.
-Born on August 18, 1992, in Los Angeles, California.
+Model and singer Frances Bean Cobain was born on August 18, 1992, in Los Angeles, California.
 Daughter of the late singer and guitarist Kurt Cobain from Nirvana and singer and actress Courtney Love, Frances Bean Cobain has spent much of her young life in the spotlight because of her parents.

 Battle for Custody